Procedures and processes

 Roles and responsibilities of the Board

 The Board is responsible for the long-term success of the Company and for delivering value to shareholders.
-The Board’s primary focus is to support and further the Company’s purpose of pioneering life-transforming treatments for patients suffering from addiction and its co-morbidities.
+The Board’s primary focus is to support and further the Company’s purpose of pioneering life-transforming treatments for patients suffering from addiction and the chronic conditions and co-occurring disorders of addiction

 Led by the Chairman, it approves the strategy and risk appetite for the Group and reviews and approves Indivior’s product pipeline, capital structure and plans presented by management for the achievement of strategic objectives.